MOTGNN: Interpretable Graph Neural Networks for Multi-Omics Disease Classification: Methodology

 \subsection{Technical Details}

-We implement the xgboost Python library \cite{chen2016xgboost} for the XGBoost module in MOTGNN.
-We tuned the number of estimators (determine trees).
-We employ the Tensorflow library \cite{abadi2016tensorflow} for training GNN and DFN modules.
-Model optimization uses the Adam optimizer \cite{kingma2014adam} with mini-batch training.
-The nonlinear activation function uses the Rectified Linear Unit (ReLU) function: $\sigma(x) = max(0, x)$ \cite{nair2010rectified}.
-For classification, the final output layer uses a softmax function, and the loss is computed using binary cross-entropy:
+We implement the XGBoost module in MOTGNN using the \textsc{xgboost} Python library and tune the number of estimators (i.e., the number of trees).
+The GNN and DFN modules are implemented in the \textsc{Tensorflow} library \citep{abadi2016tensorflow}.
+Model optimization uses the Adam optimizer \citep{kingma2014adam} with mini-batch training.
+The nonlinear activation function uses the Rectified Linear Unit (ReLU) function: $\sigma(x) = max(0, x)$ \citep{nair2010rectified}.
+For classification, the final output layer uses a softmax function, and the loss is computed using binary cross-entropy: where $y_i \in \{0, 1\}$ is the ground truth label, and $\hat{y}_i$ is the predicted probability of the positive class.

-We tune hyperparameters across three main categories: (1) architectural (number of layers and hidden neurons), (2) training-related (learning rate, batch size, and epochs), and (3) regularization-related (dropout and L2 penalty).
-To avoid overfitting, we apply strategies including dropout, batch normalization, L2 regularization, and early stopping.
-Data are split into training, validation, and test sets in a 60\%:20\%:20\% ratio, with stratified sampling to address class imbalance.
-We have conducted 20 independent and reproducible train-validation-test splits.
-Hyperparameters are tuned via grid search in a reasonable space and based on experience.
+We tune hyperparameters across three main categories: (1) architectural (number of layers and hidden neurons), (2) training-related (learning rate, batch size, and epochs), and (3) regularization-related (dropout and $L_2$ penalty).
+The $L_2$ regularization term is expressed as $L_{\text{reg}} = \lambda \sum_{j} w_j^2$, where $\lambda$ is the regularization coefficient and $w_j$ denotes model weights.
+To avoid overfitting, we apply various strategies including dropout, batch normalization, $L_2$ regularization, and early stopping.
+Data are split into training, validation, and test sets in a 60\%:20\%:20\% ratio, with stratified sampling used to address class imbalance.
+We perform 20 independent and reproducible train-validation-test splits.
+Hyperparameters are tuned via a grid search within a reasonable space and informed by prior experience.